CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 ## Learning Objectives

 - The learner should understand the concept of variable scope and be able to define them in global, local, block and class scope
+- The learner should understand the concept of a JavaScript ES6 class and describe examples of when they are useful
 - The learner should be able to create a JavaScript ES6 class that represents a simple object
-- The learner should understand the use of the `this` keyword in JavaScript ES6 classes
+- The learner should be able to use `this` keyword in JavaScript ES6 classes to target different scopes

 ## Agenda